jwplayer/jwplayer-documentation/docs/customization/configuration-reference.md

 ## Sharing

-This options block controls an overlay with social sharing options: copy embed code, copy video link and share video to social networks.
+This options block controls a settings submenu with social sharing options: copy embed code, copy video link and share video to social networks.

-Setting an empty **"sharing":{}** options block will enable the social sharing overlay.
+Setting an empty **"sharing":{}** options block will enable the social sharing menu and icon in the control bar.
 Without the nested config options, it will show the page URL link with default sharing sites, but no embed code.

 |Config|Type|Description|Default|
 |---|---|---|---|